webartistse/funko-showcase-workshop/STORAGE.md

     ![Set your permissions to public.](https://doimages.nyc3.cdn.digitaloceanspaces.com/GitHub/funko-showcase-workshop/3-Storage/makepublic.png)

+4. Click "Upload" to store your images in the cloud.

 ## 3.3 Update Image URLs in the Database

-1. Copy the "Origin Endpoint" for each image, and add it to the "imageUrl" property of each data object in Compass.
-Make sure to click "Update" to commit your change.
+1. Hover your mouse over an image, and copy the "Origin Endpoint".
+In Compass, find the corresponding data entry, and update the "imageUrl" property.
+Do this for each image.
+Make sure to click "Update" to commit your change for each one.

     ![Copy the origin endpoint from an image in your storage.](https://doimages.nyc3.cdn.digitaloceanspaces.com/GitHub/funko-showcase-workshop/3-Storage/originendpoint.png)